 - Timing of receipt of required materials (ex. official transcripts, marksheets, English language proficiency)

 - Validation of credentials with institution officials, if required

 Change in Start Term Needed?

 Applications are valid for one academic year from your initial term of application.
-If a change in start term is needed, please complete a deferral request.
-It is recommended that the written notification be received by the advisory deadline for the new requested term of entry.
+If a change in start term is needed, a deferral request must be sent to the Office of Graduate Studies via the Graduate Admissions Deferral Request Form.
+It is recommended that the request be received by the advisory deadline for the new requested term of entry.

-If you wish to defer your admission to a different term you must complete a deferral request using your full legal name.
-All documents previously submitted will be transferred to the new term along with your admission.
+All documents previously submitted will be transferred to the new term along with your admission if you are eligible for a deferral.
 If you choose to attend another university in the meantime, your application will require a second review by the Faculty Review Committee with official transcripts from that institution.

 If you are in need of a student visa, a new I-20 will need to be issued for the term you select.
 Additional financial documentation may be required if materials on file are older than one year.

 Financial Support and Student Visas

 Please note that admitted international students in need of an F or J student visa must submit certification of financial resources adequate to provide for all expenses while attending.
 The Financial Affidavit and Bank Certification forms are not needed for your admissions application to be reviewed.
 However, if received and you are admitted, our office will forward these on to the Office of International Affairs (OIA).